billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 * Intel can run PXI or OneBox.
 * AMD can run OneBox.

-For PXI acquisition, Imec believes that AMD CPUs are not compatible with the required enclustra drivers.
+For PXI acquisition, imec believes that AMD CPUs are not compatible with the required enclustra drivers.
 We have not tested this ourselves, but we are aware that one or two users have had success with AMD systems.
 We need more data about this.
 If you have an AMD system, please try it and report